Ideate SmartDelete for Revit is easy to use; follow these four simple steps to safely delete your selected Revit elements:

-After you uncheck and element, you can use the blue refresh button to update the left-hand side.
+After you uncheck and element, you can use the blue refresh button to update the element selection tree.

-Select each element in bold from the left-hand side to review its respective dependents.
+Select each element in bold from the left-hand element tree to review its respective dependents.
 Only items in bold have dependents.

 If you are lucky, and your selection set has no dependents, you’ll get this message, indicating it’s safe to proceed.

 Otherwise, you should Review all dependents and then, when you are satisfied that nothing unexpected will also be deleted, use the Delete button within Ideate SmartDelete to safely delete the selected elements (and its dependents).